signum-network/phoenix/mobile/PRIVACY.md

 9. We may, at Our sole discretion, include or offer third-party products or services in the Wallet.
 These third-party providers have separate and independent privacy policies.
 We, therefore, have no responsibility or liability for the content and activities of these linked services.

 10. In case You are EU citizen and want to exercise rights enshrined in art.
-15 of GDPR, please write Us at info@burst-coin.org e-mail.
+15 of GDPR, please write Us at development@signum.network e-mail.

 11. The wallet may update this Policy at any time.
 We will notify you on any changes prior to the date when they become effective by email (sent to the e-mail address specified in your account) or in the announcement in the wallet or on the website.

-12. If there are any questions regarding this Policy or feedback related thereto You may contact Us using the info@burst-coin.org e-mail.
+12. If there are any questions regarding this Policy or feedback related thereto You may contact Us using the development@signum.network e-mail.